Promoting Integrated Fish and Crop (Aquaponics) Commercial farming in Refugee settings in Uganda

 What problem does the idea help to solve and how does your solution work?
 (2,000 characters maximum)

-Refugees or Internally Displaced Persons - IDPs move into an area and change the dynamics of the society they enter, which could result in competition for natural resources (water, land, fuelwood, biomass. etc) with host communities as well as discomfort among them.
-By virtue of being displaced, refugees/IDPs initially do not have joy and peace among the society they reside.
+Refugees move into an area and change the dynamics of the society they enter, which could result in competition for natural resources (water, land, fuel-wood, etc) with host communities as well as discomfort among them.
+By virtue of being displaced, refugees initially do not have joy and peace among the society they reside.
 In addition, refugees depend heavily on hand-outs including food rations, money, shelter, clothes and medical-care, which undermines their independence, self-esteem and pride of fending for themselves.
 Refugees are usually restricted in movement and their ability to be involved in gainful employment.
 Food rations are comprised of standard food stuffs, with little or no alternative choice - leading to food monotony.
 This could trigger nutrient deficiencies.
 The lack of happiness among refugees is associated with loss of original livelihoods, homes and not getting other gainful and respectful employment opportunities in the host country.
-Humanitarian actors including the State often offer support skewed in favour of refugees - leaving host communities with a feeling of being left-out.
+Humanitarian actors including the State often offer support skewed in favor of refugees - leaving host communities with a feeling of being left-out.
 There is need to offer balanced support.
 Host communities tend to suffer recurrent nutrient deficiencies due to the nature and quality of food stuffs available to them.
-Fish and horticultural crop products which are good sources of protein, vitamins and mineral salts are often lacking in their diet - consequently leading to nutrient deficiencies.
-Integrated fish and horticultural crop (Aquaponics) farming innovation offers an opportunity for host communities to produce own fish and horticultural products at home as well as earn additional income.
-Likewise, the refugees are able to add variety to the food rations and acquire a sense of independence and earn additional income.
+Fish and horticultural crop (vegetables) products which are good sources of protein, vitamins and mineral salts are often lacking in their diet - consequently leading to nutrient deficiencies.
+Integrated fish and horticultural crop (Aquaponics) farming innovation offers an opportunity for refugees to produce own fish and vegetables at home as well as earn additional income.
+It also gives refugees opportunity to add fish and vegetable variety to their food rations and acquire a sense of satisfaction in the available foods.
 This will enhance their happiness knowing that they can earn a living; give them hope for a business after refugee life and sense of belonging.
+Similar benefit accrue to host residents

 WGI metallic frame prototype Aquaponics fish tank was developed following inspiration from a farmer who wanted a relatively bigger fish tank compared to what we originally offered.
 This has capacity for 1200 cat fish and 800 tilapia.
 Source WGI